-The interim bylaws under which the Council now operates were ratified by a community vote on October 23, 2017.
+The bylaws under which the Council now operates were ratified by a community vote on January 5th, 2019.

 Neighborhood Council Bylaws

-The interim bylaws provide a framework for the Founding Board to:
+The bylaws provide a framework for the board to:

 - Be agile in making “small” decisions

 - Seek membership buy-in and approval of “large” decisions